Northern Berkshire County Railroad Operations

 - "EDRJ" / "RJED" – Daily westbound/eastbound trains between East Deerfield and Rotterdam Junction, NY

-- "AD-1" – Weekly industrial transport bringing empties to Adams and hauling lime loads from Adams to the East Deerfield yard
+- "AD-1" – Weekly industrial transport bringing chemical cars and empties to Adams and hauling lime or chemicals from Adams to the East Deerfield yard

-- "Deerfield Extra" – Occasional additional transport of lime from Adams to East Deerfield
+- "Deerfield Extra" – Occasional additional transport of either lime or chemical products from Adams to East Deerfield